 Millions of Christmas lights transform the city at night.
 Many light shows and cultural events accompany the festival.
 Museum of Antioquia offers free admission for everyone during the holiday season.
 The lights illuminate mainly the area around the Medellín River and La Playa Avenue.
 In recent years, over a hundred other locations around Medellín were also decorated.

-The lights are usually on from the beginning of December, though the official start of Christmas holidays in Colombia is December 7, the Day of the Little Candles.
+The lights are usually on from late November or early December, though the official start of Christmas holidays in Colombia is December 7, the Day of the Little Candles.

 The tradition of Christmas lights in Medellín goes back to 1851.
 In 1955, the Medellín public utility company Empresas Públicas de Medellín started to get serious about holiday lights in the city, adding new illuminations every year.
 In 2016 EPM invested in 31 million lights and 900 km (559 mi) of rope lighting.